pineapplemachine/interval-tree-type-js/readme.md

 If you want to change an interval in the tree, you must separately `remove` that interval with the old values and then `insert` it with the updated values.
+It is not safe to modify arrays of intervals returned by IntervalTree methods, either.
+Note that although there are in fact places where modifying these intervals or arrays of intervals won't affect the behavior of the tree, this may change from one package version to the next without notice.

 **In what order are intervals enumerated?**
 Except when otherwise specified, methods which enumerate intervals in an